 What do all these letters mean?

 The LGBT community is a very diverse community that represents a variety of sexual and gender identities.
 The acronym stands for lesbian, gay, bisexual, and transgender.
 However, that’s just the tip of the iceberg.
-Another common acronym is LGTBQQIAA, which adds queer, questioning, intersex, asexual, and ally.
-Other acronyms may include an asterisk (*) next to it to symbolize any omitted letters.
+Another common acronym is LGBTQIA, which adds queer, questioning, intersex, and asexual.
+Other acronyms may include an asterisk (*) or a plus sign (+) next to it to symbolize any omitted letters.
 In order to simplify things, many people use “queer” instead of an acronym as an umbrella term in order to be more inclusive.

 What’s the difference between sexuality and gender?

 One important distinction to make is the difference between sexuality, sex, and gender identity.
 Sexuality is part of a person’s identity and refers to their romantic/sexual attraction.
-Sex is a biological term that has to do with physical characteristics of a person’s body.
-There are three sexes: male, female and intersex (those who have biological characteristics of both male and female).
+Sex is a term often related to physical characteristics of a person’s body – usually about how they were assigned at birth based on their genitals (“it’s a boy!” “it’s a girl!”).
+When doctors assign sex at birth, they usually use male or female, but there are also intersex people who have physical characteristics of both male and female.

-On the other hand, gender is a part of a person’s identity and refers to the way the person views themselves and presents themselves.
-Individuals whose sex and gender identity are the same (i.e. a biological male who identifies as male) are known as cis-gender.
+Gender is a part of a person’s identity and refers to the way the person views themselves and presents themselves.
+Individuals whose sex and gender identity are the same (i.e. someone assigned male at birth who identifies as male) are known as cisgender.
 Unlike sex, gender has a number of diverse and nuanced identities including, but not limited to: transgender, genderqueer, agender, and genderfluid.

 So what are some of the different types of sexualities?